What Is a Zone Program Integrity Contractor?

 Among other things, a ZPIC may investigate a healthcare company for (1) billing for services not rendered, (2) duplicate billing, (3) soliciting, offering, or receiving kickbacks for patient referrals, or (4) altering claims or records to obtain higher reimbursement rates.
 Importantly, information and evidence of suspected fraud or abuse obtained by a ZPIC can be turned over to the Office of the Inspector General (OIG) or Department of Justice (DOJ) for civil or even criminal prosecution.
-It should, therefore, go without saying that dealing with ZPIC investigations is a serious matter that requires the utmost care, professionalism, and expertise.
+It should, therefore, go without saying that dealing with ZPIC investigations is a serious matter that requires the best federal defense attorney who can handle the case with the utmost care, professionalism, and expertise.

 Experienced Attorneys Can Help Your Business

-Oberheiden & McMurrey, LLP offers the expertise and first-hand knowledge of numerous attorneys and law enforcement personnel that have previously overseen ZPIC audits on behalf of the government.
-These attorneys bring the insights to the table and are able to share with our clients what to do in an audit and how to deal with the auditor.
-More importantly, our attorneys are able to prepare Medicare providers for follow up audits and government subpoenas if the audit production fails to meet government expectation.
+Oberheiden, P.C. offers the expertise and first-hand knowledge of numerous attorneys and law enforcement personnel that have previously overseen ZPIC audits on behalf of the government.
+These attorneys bring insights to the table and are able to share with our clients what to do in an audit and how to deal with the auditor.
+More importantly, our attorneys are able to prepare Medicare providers for follow up audits and government subpoenas if the audit production fails to meet government expectations.

-Medicare and Medicaid providers that are facing a government audit, ZPIC audit, or other forms of healthcare investigation should contact the experienced attorneys of Oberheiden & McMurrey, LLP for a free and confidential consultation.
+Medicare and Medicaid providers that are facing a government audit, ZPIC audit, or other forms of healthcare investigation should contact the experienced attorneys of Oberheiden, P.C. for a free and confidential consultation.
 We are also available on weekends.